College Counseling

 Summer

-- College Counseling News for Tenth Graders - A summer mailing including information about upcoming events is sent home to each rising tenth grader.
+College Counseling News for 10th Graders: A summer communication including information about upcoming events is emailed to each rising tenth grader and their family.

 Fall

-- Catlin Gabel College Fair - Catlin Gabel hosts 30 colleges for a college fair during the school day.
-This is a good opportunity for tenth graders to get a sense of the variety of colleges and hear from different kinds of schools.
+Catlin Gabel College Fair: Catlin Gabel hosts up to 30 colleges for a college fair during the school day.
+This is a good opportunity for 10th graders to get a sense of the variety of colleges and hear from different kinds of schools.

 Winter

-- Tenth Grade Parent Evening - College counselors host an informational evening for tenth grade parents with informal Q&A about the college application process.
+10th Grade Parent Evening: College counselors host an informational evening for families with 10th graders, which includes an informal Q&A about the college application process.

 Spring

-- College Financial Aid 101 - A financial aid director from a local college presents information about the college financial aid process for non-seniors and their families.
-All upper school parents and students are invited to attend.
+College Finances 101: College counselors and an enrollment dean from a local college lead a discussion about college costs and financial aid for non-seniors and their families.
+All Upper School parents, guardians, and students are invited to attend.

 11th